 We will not accept any pet that is showing signs of any undisclosed illness, disease or injury or animals with dirty/wet bottoms as these are prone to fly strike.

 We will not accept rabbits for boarding unless they are fully vaccinated against Myxomatosis, VHD (Viral Haemorrhagic Disease) and RVHD2.
 Proof in the form of valid up-to-date certificate(s) is required prior to boarding by emailing a copy to: firstname.lastname@example.org or by sending a photo via MMS.

-Myxomatosis and VHD vaccinations are done together once a year.
-The RVHD2 vaccination must be done 2 weeks after the VHD vaccination and annual booster vaccinations against RVHD2 are required to ensure your rabbit is safe.
+Myxomatosis and VHD1 vaccinations are done together once a year.
+The RVHD2 vaccination must be done 2 weeks after the VHD1 vaccination and annual booster vaccinations against RVHD2 are required to ensure your rabbit is safe.
 A combined vaccination against all 3 diseases is now available called "Nobivac Myxo-VHD PLUS" and is given annually.
 Your Vet will be able to advise you further about which vaccinations are appropriate for your rabbit and their timing.

 These are extremely awful diseases, highly contagious and can cause sudden death in rabbits.
 Therefore, animals without proof of vaccinations will be refused boarding.